-With the official arrival of spring in less than two weeks, we’ve had a lot of happy goings on at the Farm this week.
+With the official arrival of spring, we’ve had a lot of happy goings on at the Farm this week.

 Pansies, fruit & edible trees, deciduous trees, shrubs, seed potatoes, onion sets, garlic & horseradish have all arrived and are ready for you to pick up!